Key takeaways:

 Headaches from Trikafta may become severe and persistent.
 Tell your prescriber if they’re interfering with your daily activities or causing you significant distress.

 Upper respiratory tract infections (URTIs) are another common Trikafta side effect.
 But people living with CF are more susceptible to these types of infections.
-If you develop a URTI, symptoms may include a runny or stuffy nose, a sore throat, and coughing.
+If you develop a URTI, symptoms may include:

 Tell your healthcare team if you think you might be getting sick.
 They can determine if testing and treatment are needed or if you can safely manage your symptoms at home.